Rittr/DH-Blog-Rittr/_posts/2021-03-08-sistine-ceiling-vr.md

 Another issue was that the cherry picker that can be used to see the art up close can only move freely in one half of the chapel.
 The 'basket' of the cherry picker is clearly connected to the rest of the machine, and the other half of the chapel is separated by a half-wall.
 While I understand this decision to protect the realism, I am disappointed that only half the paintings can be observed up close.

-These nitpicks really are just that, though.
-IL DIVINO is one of the best ways to experience and learn about the Sistine chapel.
-It does things that would be impossible in real life, like showing the scaffolding that Michelangelo himself used.
+These are only nitpicks, though.
+IL DIVINO is definitely the best ways to experience and learn about the Sistine chapel.
+It does things that would be impossible in real life, and without any crowds or travel.
+I would highly recommend that anyone try it if they get the chance.
+I look forward to seeing if the team continues to work with VR in the future.

 ![ALT TEXT HERE](https://rittr.github.io/DH-Blog-Rittr/images/mystery-text.png)